FileCOPA FTP Server - Events

 global_events_email

-Data that can be inserted in messages
+Data that can be inserted in message body or subject

 Note that some options may be disabled where they are not appropriate to the context.